st3b1t/SatoshiTop/README.md

 ## Usage

-Start Satoshi Top with the `satop` command in system terminal(the same system whose resources you want to monitor).
+Start SatoshiTop with the `satop` command in system terminal(the same system whose resources you want to monitor).

 ```sh
 $ satop